-MUFARO …the name means “Joy” in Shona, the language spoken by the originators of this music in Zimbabwe.
+Mufaro means “joy” in the language spoken by the originators of this amazing music of Zimbabwe.

-Our music is happy, fun to play and even more fun to dance to and to clap along with.
+Mufaro Marimba plays music primarily from Zimbabwe and southern Africa.
+The music we play is joyous, infectious, fun to play and fun to dance to and to clap along with.
 There are smiles all around!
-All the musical parts that fit together like a puzzle into one wonderful joyous sound.
-We are even fun to just watch!
+The musical parts fit together like a puzzle into one wonderful incredible sound.

 Mufaro would like to honour and acknowledge our teachers.
 We have been very lucky to have had several wonderful teachers in the past and we send our thanks and deepest respect to….

-Garadziva Chigamba – Our current teacher.
-Garadziva has always been willing to share the music of his culture with us, with an open and generous heart.
-He never says no. Without Garadziva, none of us would be playing marimba today.
-We are constantly amazed by his talent and the sheer number of parts this man has in his brain!
+Garadziva Chigamba – Garadziva has always been willing to share the music of his culture with us, with an open and generous heart.
+Thank you Garadziva.

 Sandy Ockenden – Sandy taught us in the early days.
 With his patience we learned our first songs and he gave us a gentle push to perform.
 Sandy guided us through the building of our first marimbas.
 A kind and generous man and extraordinary teacher.
 Thank you, Sandy.

 Ted Wright – Ted helped us out in the early times too.
-Ted is still always willing to help and we are grateful for his easy smile and warm heart.
+Ted is still one of regular teachers and always willing to help; we are grateful for his easy smile and warm heart.
 Thank you, Ted.

 Musekiwa Chingodza – A very patient man.
 Gave us his version of “Chikende” Thank you, Musekiwa.